flackjap/ngrx-domains/README.md

 │   │   ├── reducer.ts
 ```
 ##### pros:
-**Scales:** Changes are scoped into a single module, one place for all the redux logic and domain logic.
+**Scales:** Changes are scoped into a single module, one place for all of the redux logic and domain logic.

 ##### cons:
-**Dependent**: Accessing features is done by importing it module using hard coded relative path reference.
+**Dependent**: Accessing features is done by importing its module using hard coded relative path reference.
 **Hard to access**: Sometimes features are nested inside other modules

 #### By Redux role